What they’re for: keeping water out of the eyes

 How to choose them: Every decent pair of goggles easily come out of the packaging, always try them on BEFORE buying!
 They need to fit the swimmer’s face.
 Ensure they feel suction around the eyes when the goggles are pressed to the eye sockets.
 Leave them on for a minute and turn from side to side, make sure there is no air moving into the goggles, in the pool this will be water coming in!
 Goggles that have an adjustable nosepiece are helpful for correct fit.
 Mirrored lenses block the sun’s glare, helpful for outdoor swimming.

 Other tips: Goggles should not need to be super tight to keep the water out.
 They should be worn as loosely as possible for comfort.
 If goggles are leaking and you have tried tightening them and adjusting the nosepiece to no effect, throw them away and try another pair!
 They will not magically start fitting better!
-See this handy blogs for tips on keeping goggles in place during a dive.

 What it’s for: to keep hair out of the eyes and face and to make the swimmer more streamlined.